diku-dk/su-guides/guides/UMLClassDiagrams/guide.md

 }
 ```
-The aggregation arrow is used if `ClassB` is part of `ClassA`, but they have seperate life spans.
+The aggregation arrow is used if `ClassB` is part of `ClassA`, but they have separate life spans.
 This means that `ClassA` can stop existing while `ClassB` can keep existing.
 So if you consider the following piece of code.
 ```
 var a = new ClassA();
 var b = new ClassB();
 a.class_b = b;
 a = null;
 ```
-Then at the last line of the code the instance of `ClassA` has stopped existing but the instance of `ClassB` is still available.
+Then, executing the last line of the code, the instance of `ClassA` has stopped dereferenced and is inaccessible using the variable `a`, but the instance of `ClassB` is still available.
 This relation can be expressed using the following arrow.

 <p align="center">
   <img src="diagrams/aggregation.png" />